jglanz/AMD_OC_Ryzen/README.md

 [USBWakeFixup](https://github.com/osy86/USBWakeFixup) is an attempt to fix wake issues.
 A modification to EC.aml was made to work in conjunction with this kext.

-[NVMeFix](https://github.com/acidanthera/NVMeFix) and [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) are useful for adjusting the functioning of NVMe drives, setting up power for TB3, and providing CPU temperature and frequency information.
-ACPIDebug (and the companion SSDT-RMDT.aml file) will only be used to debug and trouble shoot TB3 SSDTs at a future date.
-Both of these files should presently be disabled, or, if you choose, deleted.
-(ThunderboltReset was removed on 3/10/20; it was designed for Alpine Ridge and the mobo uses Titan Ridge.)
+[SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) is useful for providing CPU temperature and frequency information.
+(ThunderboltReset was removed on 3/10/20; it was designed for Alpine Ridge and the mobo uses Titan Ridge; NVMeFix was not properly loading and was removed from the repository on 3/21/20.)

 The above kext files may be updated independent of this repository using [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/), [Kext Updater](https://bitbucket.org/profdrluigi/kextupdater/downloads/) or [OCBuilder](https://github.com/Pavo-IM/ocbuilder/releases).
 However, the final kext group described in the next paragraph are unique to this build and should not normally need updating, especially by a third party source.
 Nor, should other USBPort kext files be used in conjunction with them.